iamkanishka/Typescript-Concepts/Readme.md

 30. Overiding Properties and Methods and The Proetcted Access Modifier in the Typescript Class.
 31. Implememting Getters and Setters in the Typescript Classes.
 32. Static Methods and Static Properties in the Typescript Classes.
+33. Abstract Classes and abstract methods in teh Typescript.